 Other Health Resources in our State

-If you are NOT eligible for Medicaid, Medicare or NJ FamilyCare, but still need help meeting your medical needs and expenses, there are places in New Jersey to turn to for affordable health care.
+For those who are NOT eligible for Medicaid, Medicare or NJ FamilyCare, but still need help meeting medical needs and expenses, there are places in New Jersey to turn to for affordable health care.

 Federally Funded Qualified Health Centers (FQHC)

-Comprehensive community-based primary health care is available on a sliding fee scale at any one of the Federally Funded/Qualified Health and Migrant Centers (FQHC) and their satellite offices in the state.
-Also known as Community Health Centers, the FQHCs all target the health care needs of the medically underserved within their respective service areas.
+Comprehensive primary health care is available on a sliding fee scale at any one of the FQHC and their satellite offices in the state.
+Also known as Community Health Centers, FQHCs target the health care needs of the medically underserved.
 Typical services include internal medicine, obstetrics, gynecology, pediatrics, geriatrics, medical and surgical sub-specialties, laboratory, podiatry, pharmacy, x-ray, dental, and mental health services.
-Care is provided at costs that are substantially lower than at other settings and are based on ability to pay.
-For a complete listing, click here.
-To find the most updated information and locations please visit the NJ Department of Health website here.
+Care is provided at costs that are substantially lower than at other settings and is based on one's ability to pay.
+Find a complete listing of FQHCs in your area.

 Free and Charitable Clinics